 You might have heard of Global Entry.
 That’s the United States’ trusted traveller program for international flyers.
 Those approved enjoy a streamlined airport experience – but it’s not currently available to Australian citizens.

-In any case, Global Entry is separate from your permission to cross the US border.
+Regardless though, Global Entry is separate from your permission to cross the US border.
 If you don’t have a US passport, you’ll again need either an ESTA or a pre-arranged US visa.
+Global Entry is just something that can be added on for speedier processing.

 Whether you’re heading to the United States on business or for leisure, chances are, you’ll need to acquaint yourself with the ESTA process.